+A careful English exegesis of each epistle will be made with attention to present-day application.
+Special emphasis will be given to the historical background of these epistles.

+BIB 337 WRITINGS OF JOHN 3 HOURS

+An exegesis of the gospel of John and the three epistles of John will be made, with emphasis on the comparison of the gospel of John to the epistles of John.
+Attention will be given to the author, as well as the background and setting of his writings.

+BIB 338 ROMANS 3 HOURS

+A careful English exegesis of the epistle of Romans will be made and attention will be given to its present-day application.
+Special emphasis will be centered on such Pauline teachings as righteousness, justification, faith, grace and law.

+BIB 339 CORINTHIANS 3 HOURS

 A careful English exegesis of each epistle will be made with attention to its present-day application.
 Special emphasis will be given to the historical background of the epistles.

-BIB 410-411 Internship 1 Hour
+BIB 410-411 INTERNSHIP 1 HOUR

-REL 110 - Internship Students who are enrolled in the Bachelor of Science program in Religious Studies are required to participate in a ministerial internship that provides practical on-the-job training under the supervision of experienced ministers in the field.
+Students who are enrolled in the Bachelor of Science program in Religious Studies are required to participate in a ministerial internship that provides practical on-the-job training under the supervision of experienced ministers in the field.
 The internship, which may be served in congregations of the Church of Christ during the summer or the regular school sessions, will provide learning experiences in the major areas of the ministry and religious education.
 Prerequisite: 35 semester hours of Bible and/or Religious Education.
 The student must have a 2.00 grade point average at the time application is made.
 Bachelor of Science students are required to complete two 1-hour internships.

-BIB 430 Revelation 3 Hours
+BIB 430 REVELATION 3 HOURS

 A careful English exegesis of this book will be made along with a study of the historical background.
 Special attention is given to the fact that the book is centered in the gospel although it is presented in the dress of apocalyptic writing.

+BIB 432 MAJOR PROPHETS 3 HOURS